puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 |[ProxyServer](#address-or-url-of-proxy-server-proxyserver)|Address or URL of proxy server|

 ## Allow installation default (InstallDefault)
->Edge Update 1.2.145.5 and later
+>Microsoft Edge Update 1.2.145.5 and later

 ### Description
-Lets you specify the default behavior for all channels where allowing or blocking Microsoft Edge browser installation by Edge Update is concerned.
+Lets you specify the default behavior for all channels where allowing or blocking Microsoft Edge browser installation by Microsoft Edge Update is concerned.

 Can be overridden for individual channels by specifying the ‘Allow Installation’ policy for those specific channels.

-If you don’t enable this policy, installation of Microsoft Edge through Edge Update is blocked.
+If you don’t enable this policy, installation of Microsoft Edge through Microsoft Edge Update is blocked.

-Affects installation of Microsoft Edge software only when users are running Edge Update or the Edge Installer and only when they haven’t configured the ‘Allow installation’ policy.
+Affects installation of Microsoft Edge software only when users are running Microsoft Edge Update or the Microsoft Edge Installer and only when they haven’t configured the ‘Allow installation’ policy.
 This policy doesn’t prevent users from running the application installer directly or from installing Microsoft Edge software by other methods.

 ### Windows information and settings
 #### Group Policy (ADMX) info